ULTRACAM Observing Checklist

 udriver.

-- For new targets, get Stu Littlefair's finding chart going as you
+- For new targets, get Stu Littlefair's ufinder finding chart tool going as you may have to adjust position.

 - Move to target, set rotator angle while doing so.